singit00/Git/README.md

 # How to install Git with Apt
-sudo apt-get update\n
+sudo apt-get update

+# Giz
 sudo apt-get install git
-# Giz
-fffffffffff